Skip to content

 Brands

 Fritz Moeri SA was a typical Swiss company of a good standard, selling watches under the brand name, Moeris.
-Over the years, Moeri was responsible for various patents and innovations, including a 1904 patent for a caliber 19″ movement, known as the ‘Non-magnetic’.
+Over the years, Moeri was responsible for various patents and innovations, including a 1904 patent for a calibre 19″ movement, known as the ‘Non-magnetic’.
 In 1906, Moeri was appointed to the Jury of the contest during the Universal Exhibition in Milan.
 One of his watches was awarded a medal outside of the main competition.
 Between 1910 and the 30s Fritz Moeri SA produced a range of brands, including Avon, Belvedere, Cherub, Convenience, CUDOS, Civitas, Darnley, Daswood, Excellence, Excellence, FM, Frimosa, Grand Prix, Guntyme, Maoris, Moeris, Moeris Patent, Odaglas, Replica, Rywood, Sekuer, The Bahadur, The Forms, Tikkini, Timeball and others.

 Moeris SA had an excellent reputation and during World War 2, was called upon by the British War Office to supply GSTP (General Service Trade Pattern) watches for the British war effort.
-At the end of the war, Moeri SA were in a strong position and continued to produce variants of the 19″, 19H and 19J movements.
+At the end of the war, Moeri SA was in a strong position and continued to produce variants of the 19″, 19H and 19J movements.
 In 1970, Moeris SA was acquired by Tissot becoming the “Moeris Department” within Tissot.
 Production under the Moeris brand continued until the mid-1980s.

 Related content